caaravn/gitnotes/README.md

 -> docker stats <containername> ---- you can see the resource utilization cpu/ram/memory
 -> docker system prune ---- unused images/containers will be deleted -> docker run -it --name <containername> --privileged=true --volumes-from <oldcontainer> <images> /bin/bash

+-> dcoker run -d --name mywish -p 8080:8080 "Imagename"    ---> command for deployment of image in container and accessing in browser throuht port

+          -d-> want to run in detached mode
+          -p-> for port 8080(this port we can access application in browser) :8080 ( for container port)

 **docker hub commands**